 Marilyn Freeman is a media artist and writer with a passion for public service, contemplative and nonfiction media art, technology and golden-era film director, Dorothy Arzner.
-Freeman’s work and research include the history and relevance of publicly-sponsored media art, the relationship between the personal and transpersonal in nonfiction media art, and the video essay as a contemplative, creative, and critical form.
+Freeman’s work and research include the relationship between the personal and transpersonal in nonfiction media art, the video essay as a contemplative, creative, and critical form, and the history and relevance of publicly-sponsored media art.
 She is the recipient of multiple Artist Trust Media Arts Fellowships.

 Known for –

 - CinemaDivina | short films for contemplative practice | video essays